Federal authorities are also investigating the Washington, D.C. shootings as a hate crime and an act of terrorism.

 Upcoming Events

-On The Menu is designed to give listeners a taste of what cuisines, beverages, and other gastronomic delights are trending, interesting, worthy of discussion, or what is simply on Quantella’s mind that she wants you to ponder.
-Find the latest episodes here.
+On The Menu gives you a taste of what cuisines, beverages, and other gastronomic delights are trending, interesting, worthy of discussion, or what is simply on Quantella’s mind that she wants you to ponder.
+New episodes air on the third Wednesday of the month.
+Catch up on past episodes here.

 NPR Arts, Life, And Music